JOPP-3D: Joint Open Vocabulary Semantic Segmentation on Point Clouds and Panoramas: Evaluation Analysis

 \subsection{Quantitative Results}

 We evaluate JOPP-3D on both point cloud and panoramic semantic segmentation benchmarks to assess its cross-modal effectiveness.
 Table~\ref{tab:semantic_miou}(a) reports results on the S3DIS Area-5 for 3D semantic segmentation.
-Compared to strong baselines such as PointTransformerV3~\cite{wu2024point}, and Sonata~\cite{wu2025sonata}, our JOPP-3D model achieves a new best performance with \textbf{80.9\% mIoU} and \textbf{87.0\% mAcc} while being open-vocabulary without semantic supervision.
-The consistent performance gains across both 2D and 3D modalities demonstrate the capability of our approach and its ability to bridge language, geometry, and appearance domains.
-Table~\ref{tab:semantic_miou2}(a) presents the quantitative comparison of our proposed approach against recent panoramic semantic segmentation methods on the Stanford-2D-3D-s Fold-1 set.
+Compared to strong baselines such as PointTransformerV3~\cite{wu2024point}, and Sonata~\cite{wu2025sonata}, our JOPP-3D model achieves a new best performance with \textbf{80.9\%} mIoU and \textbf{87.0\%} mAcc with the benefit of being an open-vocabulary approach.
+Similarly, Table~\ref{tab:semantic_miou2}(a) presents the comparison of JOPP-3D against recent panoramic semantic segmentation methods on the Stanford-2D-3D-s.
+Here too, we achieve a new state-of-the-art performance: \textbf{70.1\%} mIoU and \textbf{74.6\%} Open mIoU, surpassing all prior methods across various approaches.
+Notably, OpenMask3D~\cite{takmaz2023openmask3d} in both Table~\ref{tab:semantic_miou},~\ref{tab:semantic_miou2} struggles with semantic segmentation due to its instance-centric design choices and its dependence on sequenced RGB-D frames (see Fig.~\ref{fig:3d_op}).

-Among the evaluated baselines, closed-vocabulary methods such as 360BEV~\cite{teng2024360bev}, and PanoSAMic~\cite{panosamic2026} rely on supervised category-specific training, whereas OPS~\cite{zheng2024open} and our proposed JOPP-3D variants support open-vocabulary inference.
-The full model JOPP-3D achieves a new state-of-the-art performance: \textbf{70.1\% mIoU} and \textbf{74.6\% Open mIoU}, surpassing all prior methods across nearly all categories.
-Notably, our method improves over others in 9/13 classes in Table~\ref{tab:SegmentationResults}, with particularly strong gains in \textit{Chair, Column, Door}, and \textit{Sofa}.
+Table~\ref{tab:semantic_miou}(b), and Table~\ref{tab:semantic_miou2}(b) presents JOPP-3D(u) results on the ToF-360 evaluation dataset.
+ToF-360 is a challenging benchmark for zero-shot model evaluation, where once again, our unsupervised variant shows clear improvements.

-Table~\ref{tab:semantic_miou}(b), and Table~\ref{tab:semantic_miou2}(b) presents results on the ToF-360 evaluation dataset.
-ToF-360 is a challenging benchmark for zero-shot model evaluation, where once again JOPP-3D(u), our unsupervised variant shows clear improvements.
+To quantify Mask3D~\cite{schult2023mask3d} dependence, we report a controlled baseline, \emph{Mask3D-CSet}, using the same Mask3D instance proposals + a supervised semantics trained head in Tables~\ref{tab:semantic_miou},~\ref{tab:semantic_miou2}.
+Despite full closed-set supervision, Mask3D-CSet trails JOPP-3D on the same 13 classes - direct evidence that our semantic alignment, not Mask3D by itself, drives the headline result.
+We also lift the SAM3~\cite{carion2025sam3segmentconcepts} predictions to 3D using our JOPP-3D(u) lifting strategy.
+While SAM3 has slightly better results in pano-domain, JOPP-3D(u) clearly overperforms SAM3 in the 3D domain.
+These two sets of experiments demonstrate the effectiveness of our joint approach - 3D-specific (Mask3D) or image-specific (SAM3) approaches cannot directly perform better in their domain counterparts.
+We provide further qualitative \& quantitative evidence to support our claim in the ablation studies.